Choosing Paint Colours: Expert Advice on Getting it Right

 Of course, all the paints here can be applied to any room in your home.
 And to guide you through choosing paint colours – and getting it right – I’ve called upon the divine Shaynna Blaze to share her expert tips.

-Choosing Paint Colours: the Easiest way to Get it Right
+The Easiest way to Get Paint Colour Right

 Below Shaynna will give you some food for thought when it comes to choosing paint colours.
 And down below I’ll give you the names of the paints featured in this story so you can replicate the look at home if you’re keen.